 Is values learning taught as a regular class ?
 Can someone fail values class?

-I teach in a Catholic School so our Values Education includes Religious Education with the values integrated in the discussion about the Christian faith.
+I teach in a Catholic School so our Values Education includes Religious Education with values integrated in the discussion about the Christian faith.
 I teach Grade 6 students and we focus on morality which involves moral-decision making, Christian values, and the Ten Commandments.
 We meet four times every seven days.
-Each session has 50 minutes.
+Each session lasts 50 minutes.

 A typical lesson would start with an opening activity which aims to introduce the class to the topic.
 It can be in the form of a game, story or situation analysis.
 The more concrete it is, the better.
-Then, we read some Bible stories that connects to the topic.
-Videos that present the Bible stories are often used because of their appeal to students, especially to the young ones.
+Then, we read some Bible stories that connect to the topic.
+Videos that present the Bible stories are often used because of their appeal to students, especially to younger ones.
 An essential aspect of Religious Education in Xavier School is the focus on critical thinking and application of skills.
-So, the lesson is deepened and becomes more meaningful if we take the discussion on real life situations that are essential to them.
-Critical-thinking drives the exchange of ideas and aims to develop believers who are comfortable to ask questions to deepen their Faith and not just to blindly follow what they are told.
+So, the lesson is deepened and becomes more meaningful if we focus the discussion on real life situations that are essential to them.
+Critical-thinking drives the exchange of ideas, and aims to develop believers who are comfortable to ask questions to deepen their Faith and not just to blindly follow what they are told.
 The curriculum allows students to explore and make sense of their faith, turning every stone they encounter as they find answers to their questions.

 How will you use being nominated as a top 50 teacher to impact education in your country?

-The Values Education curriculum has been a unique aspect of the Philippine Education curriculum.
-I remember when i was in grade school, I would learn more about Filipino values of respect, the family, and of love for God and others through this dedicated subject.
+The Values Education curriculum is a unique aspect of the Philippine Education curriculum.
+I remember when I was in grade school, I would learn more about Filipino values of respect, the family, and of love for God and others through this dedicated subject.
 Just like in education, I believe that other countries can learn from the way we treasure national, cultural, or spiritual values.
 It does not need to become a different subject.
-What I advocate actually is to integrate values in teaching the other learning areas.
+What I advocate is to integrate values in the teaching of other learning areas.
 For example, in Math, we teach kids how to divide, add, subtract, or multiply properly.
 But do we ask them why we need do that in real life?
-What would happen if do not do the operations properly in real life?
+What would happen if they do not do these operations properly in real life?
 What would happen if I do not divide the cake properly between my sisters and I?
 What would happen if the leaders do not appropriate funds properly?
 What values are we forgetting when we do these things?
 These are just some ways to drill in our students the importance of learning how to do the operations properly.
 They are not just Math skills.
 When coupled with the values of fairness, equality, and justice, we are making the learning more meaningful.

-Most curricula right now are mostly geared towards or giving a great focus on STEM or STEAM.
+Most curricula right now are geared towards a focus on STEM or STEAM.
 I do not have something against this.
 I believe that we are in an era where we have to continue developing better tools for making human lives better.
 However, a better life does not mean being able to enjoy advance technological products.
 We have great scientists or engineers but they end up creating tools that end up destroying or harming humanity.
 We can have smart students but they may be not well equipped or exposed to skills that would make them ethical or moral citizens.
 21st century education is not just about skills that enable better learning.
 I believe that we should not forget the skills that would make us humane.
-After all, despite the advance technology that we have right now and continue to invent, the world today still needs more compassionate and kind people who knows how to love and respect their fellow human beings despite differences.
+After all, despite the advance technology that we have right now and continue to invent, the world today still needs more compassionate and kind people who know how to love and respect their fellow human beings despite differences.